antenorq/Laravel-Inventory-Sales-Control/README.md

 # Laravel Sales Control

 ## Application Access
 You can access the application here.
-Over there will see username and password to use:
+Over there you will see username and password to use:
 <br>
 <a href="http:www.laravel.antenorqueiroz.com">www.laravel.antenorqueiroz.com</a>
 <br>